was born in beautiful and historic Charleston,

 or independent living.
 Currently I serve as a transition specialist

-at four Charleston County School District schools: School of the Arts, Garrett
+at five Charleston County School District schools: School of the Arts, Garrett

-Academy of Technology, Lincoln High School, and Military Magnet
+Academy of Technology, Lincoln Middle/High School, Military Magnet

 From 2006-2007, I worked for Berkeley